Hole 1 | THUNDERBOLT 14,003'

 - Black: 424 yards

 Hole 6 | RED SLATE 13,140'

 Grab your driver, swing fast and enjoy the ride on one of the more difficult holes in the Eastern Sierra.
-The fairway slopes to the right, so both tee and approach shots tend to leak that direction.
+The fairway slopes to the right, so both tee and approach shots tend to leak away from the hole in that direction.
 The green is elevated, heavily guarded, and severely sloped from back to front.
 If you’re hitting more than a 7 iron in, consider laying up and leaning on your short game to see you through our #1 handicapped hole.